The Falco libraries and Falco itself can be extended by using Plugins. Plugins are shared libraries that conform to a documented API and allow for:

 jevt.value[/...]field, and the appropriate plugin will be used to extract fields from k8s_audit events as fields are parsed from condition expressions/output format strings.

-Here is an overview of some of the functions that comprise the plugins API.
+Here is an overview of the functions that comprise the plugins API.
 This list is not complete--the developer's guide has full documentation of the source and extractor plugin APIs.

 A set of functions provide information about the plugin and its compatibility with the plugin framework: